Dothan leaders travel to Arkansas assessing how art impacts economic development

 Several Bentonville leaders indicated an effort on the arts has helped spur the community’s growth, including the opening of the Crystal Bridges Museum of American Art.

-“Bentonville is an arts Mecca for the Midwest,” said County Judge Barry Moehring, whose position acts more like a county administrator than it does as a judicial position.
+“Bentonville is an arts mecca for the Midwest,” said County Judge Barry Moehring, whose position acts more like a county administrator than as a judicial position.
 “Twenty years ago, arts was nothing.
 Crystal Bridges was a nuclear bomb.”

 The museum pairs with the development of the Razorback Regional Greenway, a 37-mile biking trail connecting several communities in the area, to provide a heavy tourism draw, according to Kalene Griffith, CEO/president of Visit Bentonville.